 College Student Journal by Keith F. Durkin, Scott E. Wolfe, Ross W. May

-school ruleson school crime, school misconduct, and school nonattendance.
-The
+school rules, on school crime, school misconduct, and school nonattendance.
+The results

-results suggest that personal background, family involvement in schooling, and ability
+suggest that personal background, family involvement in schooling, and ability grouping

-grouping have differential effects on the school bond components.
-Also, an examination of
+have differential effects on the school bond components.
+An examination of the independent

-the independent effects of the four components of the school social bond suggests that
+effects of the four components of the school social bond suggests that certain components

-certain components are more important than others in controlling different types of school
+are more important than others in controlling different types of school delinquency.

-delinquency.
-These results suggest that the school social bond is an important intervening
+Results suggest that the school social bond is an important intervening mechanism that

-mechanism that helps to explain the effects of certain predictor variables on school
+helps to explain the effects of certain predictor variables on school crime, school

 Emotion has long been recognized in sociology as crucially important, but most references